-CCJPA receives additional annual supplemental allocations from Caltrans for special projects that benefit all of the CA IPRs but are led by CCJPA.
+CCJPA receives additional annual supplemental allocations from Caltrans for special projects that benefit all the CA IPRs but are led by CCJPA.
 These CA IPR Supplemental Allocations are listed in Table 9-1.

-Onboard Technology (Wi-Fi)
+Northern California Onboard Wi-Fi

 In 2018, CCJPA worked with Amtrak to transfer the provision of third-party onboard Wi-Fi and its associated management expenses for the two Northern California State-supported intercity passenger rail services (Capitol Corridor and San Joaquins) to the CCJPA, with the understanding that the Southern California Pacific Surfliner would eventually join under CCJPA's oversight.
 As part of this shift, CCJPA procured a Next Generation onboard Wi-Fi service provider and a Wi-Fi service oversight contractor.
-CCJPA commenced the transition to Next Generation Wi-Fi for the Northern California fleet in February 2020 and completed the installation by December 2020.
+CCJPA transitioned to Next Generation Wi-Fi for the Northern California fleet in 2020.
+In 2022, important features leveraging the initial Wi-Fi investment were launched to sustain and modernize operations, such as contactless EMV readers used with Cal-ITP.